ansible/ansible/docs/docsite/rst/reference_appendices/test_strategies.rst

 existing system, using the `--check` flag to the `ansible` command will report if Ansible thinks it would have had to have made any changes to bring the system into a desired state.

 This can let you know up front if there is any need to deploy onto the given system.
-Ordinarily scripts and commands don't run in check mode, so if you want certain steps to execute in normal mode even when the `--check` flag is used, such as calls to the script module, disable check mode for those tasks::
+Ordinarily, scripts and commands don't run in check mode, so if you want certain steps to execute in normal mode even when the `--check` flag is used, such as calls to the script module, disable check mode for those tasks::